excenter/protractor-screenshots-on-demand/README.md

 To make it work:

+1.
-1. *[Create the folder structure you want your screenshots to export to]* Because I'm using it with a CI server, and don't want the png files to be stored in git, I created generated/screenshots folders, and added a .gitignore that simply contains '\*.png'
+#[Create the folder structure you want your screenshots to export to]

+  Because I'm using it with a CI server, and don't want the png files to be stored in git, I created generated/screenshots folders, and added a .gitignore that simply contains '\*.png'
   The folder for the screenshots to export to must exist, or protractor will throw errors and fail tests.

+2.
-2. *Declare screensot as a global function* in your conf.js file locate or create your onPrepare function.
+#Declare screensot as a global function

+  in your conf.js file locate or create your onPrepare function.
   ```
   onPrepare: function() {